Project-ELYX/PyLux/README.md

 **Q: Can I use this alongside conda/pyenv?**
 A: Yes!
 PyLux installs to `/opt/pylux-sources/` and uses its own paths.
 Just don't let conda's auto-activation conflict with PyLux's base env.

+**Q: Do I have to use the base environment feature?**
+A: Nope!
+The base env is totally optional.
+You can use PyLux just for source compilation and venv management without any shell integration.
+Just skip the `base-shell-integration` command and use `vactivate`/`deactivate` normally.
+Best of both worlds!

 **Q: Is this production-ready?**
-A: It's stable and tested on personal systems.
+A: Aside from the cache (as of today, Nov.29/25) it's stable and tested on personal systems.
 Use at your own discretion.
 Always backup important environments.

 **Q: Can I install alpha/beta Python versions?**
 A: YES!
-That's one of the best features.
-Try Python 3.15 alphas before anyone else.
+Try Python alphas before anyone else (I definitely didn't test this trying to install 3.15.0a2).

 **Q: Can I customize where PyLux stores files?**
 A: Yes!
 Edit the path variables at the top of each script:
 - **py-altinstall/py-list/py-del**: Change `PYLUX_SOURCES="/opt/pylux-sources"`
 - **venv scripts**: Change `VENV_DIR="$HOME/pylux-venvs"`
 - **base scripts**: Change `PYBASE_DIR="$HOME/pylux-base-envs"`
+- **cache scripts**: Change `CACHE_DIR="$HOME/pylux-cache"`

 All paths are simple bash variables - no hidden config files!

+**Q: How much space does the cache save?**
+A: MASSIVE savings- especially for solo devs!
+If you have 5 venvs with torch (800MB each), that's 4GB normally but only ~900MB with hardlinks (800MB cached + small metadata per venv).
+Python version isolation means each Python gets its own cache - so torch for Python 3.12 is separate from Python 3.11.

+**Q: What are hardlinks and why are they safe?**
+A: Same file, multiple locations, same inode = only stored once on disk.
+PyLux uses **Python version isolation** (separate cache per cp311, cp312, etc.) and only hardlinks package code files, NOT pip metadata.
+This means:
+- Each venv has its own `.dist-info` (pip sees it as properly installed)
+- Package code is hardlinked from cache (massive disk savings)
+- `pip uninstall` works normally (removes hardlinks, cache stays)
+- No ABI mismatches (Python 3.11 never shares with 3.12)
+- **GOLD STANDARD** implementation - zero compromises

 ## Contributing